 By both preserving & expanding and increasing value we potentially reduce waste (or destruction of value).
 But, we need to be careful.
 It does not automatically follow that waste is reduced.
 We could actually produce more waste than expected by making ineffective choices.

 We are still stuck with the value in exchange thinking under this perspective.
-The original manufacturer needs not think about sustainability.
+The original manufacturer needs not to think about sustainability.
 There are no networks acting together to drive the circular economy.
 And the customer can be acting as expecting value in exchange.
 Getting deposits back on bottles for example.

 One thing it is useful (if not important) to recognise in the Circular Economy is that it is the user (customer) that determines the value of reuse, refurbishing, sharing, recycling etc. And the user does that in conjunction with providers of services.
 Realising this opens the door for us to look at the Circular Economy through a service-dominant lens.